 The C.R.E.A.T.E. toolbox includes concept mapping, cartooning, annotating figures, defining and identifying hypotheses, analyzing each figure and table, and designing follow-up studies.
 C.R.E.A.T.E. can weave in seamlessly with our pre-existing resources, creating what we dub the SitC-CREATE method.

 Notice that this potential workflow involves both in-class discussions and work for students to complete outside of class.
 Designing follow-up studies offer students to change to let curiosity drive the formation of their own research ideas.
 Grant panels can encourage students to think critically and consider real-world consequences of making choices with limited resources.
 With these activities, students should think about placing their science in a societal context through considering the ethics, relevancy, and benefits of their proposed research.

 We encourage the results of these efforts to be shared.
-Many scientists are thrilled at the prospect of their work being used in the classroom, so we recommend that educator reach out.
-Having the class video conference or email scientists provides students with the chance to get a behind-the-scenes look at the scientific enterprise.
-Primary scientific literature offers the special advantage of students seeing the diversity and collaboration among scientists.
+Many scientists are thrilled at the prospect of their work being used in the classroom, so we recommend that educators reach out.
+Having the class interact with scientists provides students with the chance to get a behind-the-scenes look at the scientific enterprise.
+Primary scientific literature also offers the special advantage for students to see the diversity and collaboration among scientists.